joesheran02/sms_spam_detection_android/README.md

 ## Installation

+There are two ways of installing this app:

 1. **Open the Project**:
   - Open the project in Android Studio.

 2. **Build and Run**:
   - Build the project and run it on an Android device or emulator.

+1. **Link given**
+  - Click on the website in the About section of this repository.

 ## Usage